jhirschberg70/PDCurses/emscripten/development-log.md

 - [ ] Understand resize test in testcurs.c
 - [ ] Look at timing differences in xmas.c and ozdemo.c vs SDL
 - [ ] Update emscripten/README
+- [ ] Fix cursor issues seen in testcurs when opening and then closing developer tools

 ### 2025-12-15